httptoolkit/mockttp/docs/setup.md

 #### Browser Setup

-1. Start a standalone mock server process from outside the browser, by doing _one_ of the below:
+1. Start an admin server process from outside the browser, by doing _one_ of the below:
-    * Running `mockttp -c [test command]`, to start the server before your tests, and automatically shut it down afterwards.
+    * Running `mockttp -c [test command]`, to start the admin server before your tests and automatically shut it down afterwards.
-    * If you're using a script to start your tests, you can start the standalone server from node directly:
+    * Or, if you're using a script to start your tests, you can start the admin server from node directly:
       ```typescript
-      const standaloneServer = require('mockttp').getStandalone();
+      const adminServer = require('mockttp').getAdminServer();

-      standaloneServer.start()
+      adminServer.start()
       .then(() => runTests())
-      .finally(() => standaloneServer.stop());
+      .finally(() => adminServer.stop());
       ```
-2. Connect to that standalone server from inside the browser
+2. Connect to that admin server from inside the browser
     ```typescript
     const mockServer = require('mockttp').getLocal();